ivan7237d/push-pull/packages/core/internal-design-notes.md

 ## Why when converting an async const to a promise, we have to wait for `dispose` to fire?

 When an async const fires `dispose` right after `set`, it's nice that we do not unsubscribe before `dispose`, because this makes sure that any upstream asyncs keep the value after they've been unsubscribed.
 But that's not the reason why we do it this way - the real reason is that an async const can err after it has set a value, signalling "I have a new value here, so I can't satisfy the async const contract after all".

-## Are some callbacks theoretically possible to do run synchronously?

-Yes, in theory `set` doesn't have to be deferred if it's run from subscribe function or from an async callback scheduled from a `set` callback.
-The only reason why `set` callbacks are always deferred is simplicity: it seems that _not_ deferring them is an extra bit of complexity on top of default design, instead of the other way round.
-Also, as soon `set` has been called, you would normally end the execution of a function, so deferring it doesn't make a difference - it would be called as the last step either way.